MaXiMKnjsh/MaXiMKnjsh/README.md

   <br><br>
   🌱 I’m currently learning ASP.NET Core<br>
   🤔 I'm looking for help with finding an internship</h2>
-<h3 align="center">⚡If you want to know the true face of a programmer, look at his face when the compilation goes without errors the first time⚡ </h3>
+<h3 align="center">⚡If you want to see a happy programmer, look at his face when the compilation goes without errors the first time⚡ </h3>

 <!--